MrAntares/roBrowserLegacy/doc/Start.md

 ### Add game assets
 - copy your `.grf` under `client/resources` directory
+- copy your `DATA.INI` (GRF loading order) under `client/resources` directory
 - copy your BGM `.mp3` under `client/BGM` directory
 - copy your data directory under `client/data`directory
+- copy your `clientinfo.xml` (client-server information) under `client/data` directory
 - copy your AI files under `AI` directory
+- check the `client/configs.php` if it is configured properly for your use

 In all `AI/*.lua` files :
 - Replace all `require "AI\\Const"` with `dofile "./AI/Const.lua"`